nicknish2/snowTauFPw/.ipynb_checkpoints/README-checkpoint.md

-SNOTEL data can be downloaded from this link.
+SNOTEL data can be downloaded from this link[https://wcc.sc.egov.usda.gov/nwcc/tabget].
 The filtered version of the dataset (i.e., the variable `allStateDict_filtered` is the analysis scripts can be loaded with the following line of code if you don't have the SNOTEL data downloaded.

-np.load('...../data/allStateDict_filtered.npz',allow_pickle=True)['allStateDict_filtered'].item()
+`np.load('...../data/allStateDict_filtered.npz',allow_pickle=True)['allStateDict_filtered'].item()`